 Because of the instability of ozone, the certification of ozone concentrations in a compressed gas cylinder is impossible due to loss of ozone over time.
 When ozone concentration standards are required, the ozone must be generated and certified on site.
-The following are based on EPA requirements for calibrations of ozone monitors for monitoring in compliance with the Clean Air Act.
+The following information is based on EPA requirements for calibrations of ozone monitors for monitoring in compliance with the U.S. Clean Air Act.
 Similar procedures are recommended for other applications as well.